Example: Estimating an AR(1) process with noise

 Estimation

-After defining an estimation setup and a structure supplying numerical settings, one can perform the estimation as follows.
-After checking 100 points in the global phase, a local minimization takes place using the Nelder-Mead algorithm, stated from the 10 global points with the lowest objective function values.
+for more details on why this structure is useful) and a structure supplying numerical settings, one can perform the estimation as follows.
+After checking 100 points in the global phase, a local minimization takes place using the Nelder-Mead algorithm, started from the 10 global points with the lowest objective function values.

 using OptimizationOptimJL